Amadran/Function-Plotter/README.md

 Mathematica in terms of their plotting capabilities.

 ## User Stories
-- As a user, I want to be able to define and add a math function to my workspace
+- As a user, I want to be able to define and add math functions to my workspace
-- As a user, I want to be able to create multiple workspaces
-- As a user, I want to be able to rename and delete workspaces
+- As a user, I want to be able delete a function from my workspace
-- As a user, I want to be able to plot the list of functions in a certain workspace
+- As a user, I want to be able to output the list of functions in a certain workspace
 - As a user, I want to be able to calculate the output of a function with a particular input